 I am not writing this to bad mouth or disparage any of my colleagues.
 There are many fine young attorneys that work in public defender offices.
 Unfortunately, you won't get to choose who will be the one that work on your case.
 It could come down to the luck of the draw to get an attorney who will have the right passion and knowledge to properly handle your case.

 2. Will your attorney give you the time of day?

 It is no secret that public defenders are usually overworked and extremely underpaid.
-In the past I often accepted appointment of cases from the Superior Court because of “overflow” since the public defender's office did not often have enough attorneys to adequately represent the number of criminal defendants they had to represent.
-The amount of “overflow” cases have been reduced in number during the past year, but I believe that is because of pressures to reduce government fiscal budgets and not because public defenders are getting less cases.
+In the past, I often accepted appointments of cases from the Superior Court because of “overflow” since the public defender's office did not often have enough attorneys to adequately represent the number of criminal defendants they had to represent.
+The amount of “overflow” cases has been reduced in number during the past year, but I believe that is because of pressures to reduce government fiscal budgets and not because public defenders are getting fewer cases.